Invoke-Command Powershell Usage Examples + Remote execution

 }

-This will give you “Principal KitchenComputer001 was not found.”
+The action above will give you “Principal KitchenComputer001 was not found.”
 Error.
-Which means, you need to add “$” to the string, so it will be “RoomComputer001$”.
+The error means you must add “$” to the string so that it will be “RoomComputer001$”.
 You can create another variable and then use THAT variable instead, but it will be much simpler to add to the args[0] parameter with quotes, like

 Add-LocalGroupMember -Group "Administrators" -Member "$args[0]$"